Poonam Verma Sengupta

 • Represented Sesa Goa Limited in a matter, first of its kind where the status of one of the units of a power plant is converted and granted status of Captive Power Unit while other units remain part of Independent Power Plant.

-• Represented Sterlite Energy Limited in the matters relating to transmission license, transmission tariff and impact of Change in Law and Force Majeure events under Transmission Service Agreements executed on the basis of model PPP agreements.
+• Represented Sterlite Energy Limited in matters relating to transmission license, transmission tariff and impact of Change in Law and Force Majeure events under Transmission Service Agreements executed on the basis of model PPP agreements.
 She was also involved in extensive legal due diligence exercises conducted on the target companies for identifying key issues relevant to their acquisition.

 • Represented and advised Visual Percept and Adani Power Limited on their Solar Power Projects in Gujarat and Tamil Nadu set up under the National Solar Mission initiated by the Government of India.